perceptronbd/server-template/README.md

 - **Database connection issues**:

-  - Check if PostgreSQL container is running
+  - Check if MongoDB container is running
   - Verify database credentials in `.env`
-  - Use `db` as the hostname in your connection string
+  - Use `mongodb` as the hostname in your connection string
+  - Default connection string format: `mongodb://username:password@mongodb:27017/database`

 - **Hot-reload not working**: